Instructions for Authors

 2) Original articles

 Original articles are reports of basic investigations.
 The manuscript for an original article should be organized in the following sequence: title page, abstract and keywords, main text (introduction, methods, results, and discussion), conflict of interest, acknowledgments, references, tables, figure legends, and figures.
 The figures should be received as separate files.
 Maximum length: 3,500 words of text (not including the abstract, tables, figures, and references).
-The manuscript (main body) should be organized in the following order: 1) Title, 2) running title, 3) abstract, 4) keywords (3 to 5), 5) introduction, 6) materials and methods, 7) results, 8) discussion, 9) conflict of interest, 8) acknowledgments, and 9) references.
+The manuscript (main body) should be organized in the following order: 1) running title, 2) title, 3) abstract (within 275 words), 4) keywords (3 to 5), 5) introduction, 6) materials and methods, 7) results, 8) discussion, 9) conflict of interest, 8) acknowledgments, and 9) references.

 Title page: The following items should be included on the title page: 1) the title of the manuscript, 2) author list, 3) each author’s affiliation, 4) the name and e-mail address of the corresponding author, 5) when applicable, the source of any research funding and a list of where and when the study has been presented in part elsewhere, and 6) a running title of fewer than 50 characters.